Grace Episcopal Church

 2.What did Jesus say about gay people?
 Jesus said the same thing about gay people that he said about all people: God loves you beyond your wildest imagining and calls you to walk in love with God and with each other.
 He also said a whole lot about welcoming the stranger, embracing the outcast, ministering to the marginalized and loving - not judging - your neighbor.

 3. Does the Bible really condemn homosexuality?
 The short answer is no, it does not.
 The handful of passages in the Old and New Testaments that talk about God condemning specific sexual acts have nothing whatsoever to do with sexual orientation and everything to do with contexts such as cultic prostitution or gang rape.
-To put it another way, using the Bible as a handbook on human sexuality makes as much sense in the 21st century as using it as a handbook on astronomy did in the 16th.
-The church got it wrong when it misused the Bible to condemn Galileo and it gets it wrong when it misuses the Bible to condemn LGBTQ+ people.
+The word homosexual did not even appear in the Bible until 1946!

 4. How do I respond when people say “God hates f-s”?
 First of all, God’s nature is to love, not to hate.
 We believe that what God cares about is not our sexual orientation but our theological orientation - and that the question that matters is not “who do you love?” but “do you love?”
 Recognizing that homophobia causes some folks to project onto God their own fears, prejudices, and biases against LGBTQ+ people, sometimes the best response is simply no response.
 It can be a challenge but getting triggered by hate-mongers prevents us from being the change we want to see.